 Cars are great to have because you get privacy and a customised, comfortable ride going to work.
 However, with Singapore’s traffic being one of the most efficient in the world, public commuting is a better option unless you plan to camp outside and are carrying plenty of stuff.

 If you don’t like traveling with strangers in public commuting systems, you can ask a friend to have you ride with them to work or drop you off.
-On the other hand, GrabBus, ShareTransport, RushOwl, and other SG car and bus-pooling apps will always be helpful to get you right where you need to be while saving money on gas and car maintenance.
+On the other hand, GrabBus, ShareTransport, RushOwl, and other SG car, bus or car-pooling apps will always be helpful to get you right where you need to be while saving money on gas and car maintenance.

 The rule of territorial costs will always remain constant.
 When you’re nearest to vacation spots, beaches, or anything that the public holds in high value, you’re going to pay higher for the rent or property you intend to purchase.
 However, thanks to Singapore’s efficient traveling system, you won’t need to worry too much about renting or buying properties anywhere else.

 Densely-populated city centres raise demand for limited properties within urban areas.
 However, an off-centre location gives you an opportunity to pay less and have the same type of property without the added costs.
-You can definitely save money in the process.
+You can definitely be saving money in Singapore in the process.

 Housing Development Board-built flats are effective alternatives to condominiums and traditional residential properties.
 They’re affordable and built to the best quality possible.
 In fact, even foreigners can rent them especially if they’re only working using a contract.